-Arabic language courses offer Modern Standard Arabic as well as the Tunisian dialect and range from short courses to longer 10-week comprehensive courses that combine group lessons, private tutoring and volunteering while staying with a host family, and also offer university credits.
+Arabic language courses offer Modern Standard Arabic and range from short courses to longer 10-week comprehensive courses that combine group lessons, private tutoring and volunteering while staying with a host family, and also offer university credits.
 Schools may also organize leisure activities and trips for students so they can explore archaeological sites, museums, smaller towns and villages and the countryside during the program.
 While some programs offer accommodation with host families, others offer private rooms and apartments.
 Private one-on-one Arabic language courses are also available and vary in fees depending on the number of hours of language study.

 The U.A.E. might not be the most budget-friendly destination on this list to learn Arabic abroad in, especially in cities such as Dubai or Abu Dhabi, but as a country that offers the opportunity to meet people from all around the world in a truly cosmopolitan setting, it certainly is an interesting option.
 Both Dubai and Abu Dhabi are modern cities home to a large population of expats and offer a high standard of living.
 The U.A.E. is also safe, progressive and politically stable.
 All of this serves as a great introduction to the Middle East if this is your first time in the region.
 You can also learn Arabic in Sharjah, where living costs are significantly lower and the ties to tradition and culture are stronger.